ryandawsonuk/JHopkinsGettingAndCleaningData/README.md

 ##What this README explains

 This README explains how to use the run_analysis.R script.
-For details of how the data was obtained, the structure of the data and its variables, what the script does and how it works, see CodeBook.md (in this same directory).
+For details of how the data was obtained, the structure of the data and its variables, what the script does and how it works, see [CodeBook.md](CodeBook.md).

 ##Steps for using run_analysis.R